What is an S Corporation? Tax benefits explained

 How do I know my business is eligible for S corporation status?

-A business must be US based with no more than 100 existing shareholders (owners), all of whom must be domestically based as well.
+A business must be based in the US with no more than 100 existing shareholders (owners), all of whom must also live in the US.
 As a general rule, those existing shareholders need to be individuals.
 Learn more about IRS rules for S corporations.

 Disclaimer